Why Am I Seeing Blood In Spit Up?

 Antibiotics

-If a bacterial infection is responsible for the blood in saliva, a healthcare professional may prescribe antibiotics.
+If a bacterial infection is responsible for the blood in saliva no cough, a healthcare professional may prescribe antibiotics.
 These medications target and eliminate the bacteria causing the infection, thereby resolving the issue.
 It’s essential to complete the entire course of antibiotics as directed, even if symptoms improve, to prevent recurrence or antibiotic resistance.

 Dental Procedures